-Daniel Loeb is CEO of Third Point LLC, an $18 billion asset management firm headquartered in New York, founded in 1995.
-He is a Trustee of the United States Olympic Committee, the Museum of Contemporary Art in Los Angeles, Students First New York, and Mount Sinai Hospital, where he established the Ronald M. Loeb Center for the Study of Alzheimer’s Disease in memory of his late father.
-Mr. Loeb is also the Chairman of the Board of Success Academy Charter Schools.
-He launched and has funded the Human Rights Campaign’s initiative to protect LGBT rights globally in the face of increasing discrimination.
-He is a Member of the Council on Foreign Relations.
+Daniel Loeb is CEO of Third Point LLC, an asset management firm headquartered in New York.
+He serves as Chairman of the Board of Success Academy Charter Schools.
+Mr. Loeb is also a Member of the Council on Foreign Relations and a Trustee of the Mount Sinai Health System, where he established the Ronald M. Loeb Center for the Study of Alzheimer’s Disease in memory of his late father.
+As a philanthropist and advocate for social justice, he has supported several successful efforts to reform the criminal justice system and advance equal rights for LGBT Americans, including increasing the age of criminal responsibility and securing the freedom to marry.
 Mr. Loeb graduated from Columbia University with an A.B. in economics in 1983.
 He has endowed the Daniel S. Loeb Scholarship for undergraduate study there and received Columbia’s John Jay Award for distinguished professional achievement.

 Board of Directors